+Section XVII

-Section XVII CHRYSLER HEATER-AIR CONDITIONING SYSTEM
+CHRYSLER HEATER-AIR CONDITIONING SYSTEM

-A completely new combined Heater and Air conditioning unit (Fig. 1) has been developed for the 1957 Chrysler cars.
+A combined Heater and Air Conditioning unit (Fig. 1) is available for 1958 Chrysler cars as special equipment.
 The new unit is located in the dash area and provides temperature control for all-weather driving.

-Temperature control in the 1957 Air Conditioner is secured through a reheating process.
+Temperature control in the 1958 Air Conditioner is secured through a reheating process.
 For summer operation, the air is dehumidified and cooled as it passes through the evaporator coil and then reheated by the heater core to a temperature that is selected by the driver.
 The amount of reheat added to the air as it passes through the heater core is controlled by metering hot water through the heater core.
 The flow of hot water is regulated by a modulating valve.
 A reheat type temperature control gives dehumidification even when minimum cooling is desired.